zkzerotwo/anime-culture-crypt-capstone-client/README.md

-# Anime Culture Crypt
+# The Lootbox
-Find and save your favorite anime to a curated list
+Find and save your favorite anime and manga to a curated list